-SEC-010: Radiation Protection during PregnancyDate: 08/01/2005 Status: Final
+SEC-010: Radiation Worker Protection during Pregnancy

-Declared Pregnant Woman:
+Declared Pregnant Worker:

-Units used to quantify radiation dose.
+Units used to quantify radiation dose equivalent.

 Exposure to any level of radiation is assumed to carry with it a certain amount of risk.
 In the absence of scientific certainty regarding the relationship between low dose exposure and health effects, and as a conservative assumption for radiation protection purposes, the scientific community generally assumes that any exposure to ionizing radiation may cause undesirable biological effects and that the likelihood of these effects increases as the dose increases.
 At the occupational dose limit for the whole body of 5 rem (50 mSv) per year, the risk is believed to be very low.

 The magnitude of risk of childhood cancer following in utero exposure is uncertain in that both negative and positive studies have been reported.
 The data from these studies “are consistent with a lifetime cancer risk resulting from exposure during gestation which is two to three times that for the adult” (NCRP Report No. 116, Ref.
 2).
-The NRC has reviewed the available scientific literature and has concluded that the 0.5 rem (5 mSv) limit specified in 10 CFR 20.1208 provides an adequate margin of protection for the embryo/fetus.
+The Nuclear Regulatory Commission (NRC) has reviewed the available scientific literature and has concluded that the 0.5 rem (5 mSv) limit specified in 10 CFR 20.1208 provides an adequate margin of protection for the embryo/fetus.
 This dose limit reflects the desire to limit the total lifetime risk of leukemia and other cancers associated with radiation exposure during pregnancy.

 Declaration of Pregnancy:

 A declaration of pregnancy may be withdrawn at any time.
 If it is withdrawn, the lower dose limit will no longer apply.